 Durability is an important factor.
 If you’re going to spend $30 to $40 on something like a water bottle, you’re going to want to get a lot of use out of it and not worry about tossing it around.

-Durability when it comes to KK vs HF is fairly equal.
+Durability when it comes to Hydro Flask vs Klean Kanteen is fairly equal.
 As mentioned above, both bottles are made out of the same materials.
-The high quality 18/8 stainless steel is resistant to dents and will stay looking great for a long time.
+The high quality 18/8 stainless steel is resistant to dents and will stay looking great even after wear and tear.
 You can expect some scratches if you use it constantly, from accidental drops and the effects of daily life, but you’d really have to purposely abuse these bottles to damage them.

 However, there is one thing to consider with durability – while the stainless steel body may be fairly invincible, the plastic caps are not.
 The KleanKanteen lids screw inside of the bottle while the Hydro Flask lids are a cap that screws over top.